syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/chart/EJ2_ASP.NETCORE/tool-tip.md

-## Customize the Appearance of Tooltip
+## Customize the appearance of tooltip

-The [`fill`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Charts.ChartTooltipSettings.html#Syncfusion_EJ2_Charts_ChartTooltipSettings_Fill) and [`border`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Charts.ChartTooltipSettings.html#Syncfusion_EJ2_Charts_ChartTooltipSettings_Border) properties are used to customize the background color and border of the tooltip respectively.
-The [`textStyle`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Charts.ChartTooltipSettings.html#Syncfusion_EJ2_Charts_ChartTooltipSettings_TextStyle) property in the tooltip is used to customize the font of the tooltip text.
-The [`highlightColor`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Charts.Chart.html#Syncfusion_EJ2_Charts_Chart_HighlightColor) property is used to customize the point color while hovering for tooltip.
+The [`Fill`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Charts.ChartTooltipSettings.html#Syncfusion_EJ2_Charts_ChartTooltipSettings_Fill) and [`Border`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Charts.ChartTooltipSettings.html#Syncfusion_EJ2_Charts_ChartTooltipSettings_Border) properties are used to customize the background color and border of the tooltip respectively.
+The [`TextStyle`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Charts.ChartTooltipSettings.html#Syncfusion_EJ2_Charts_ChartTooltipSettings_TextStyle) property in the tooltip is used to customize the font of the tooltip text.
+The [`HighlightColor`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Charts.Chart.html#Syncfusion_EJ2_Charts_Chart_HighlightColor) property is used to customize the point color while hovering for tooltip.

 {% if page.publishingplatform == "aspnet-core" %}